So, you're thinking about buying some gold or silver, but you're still hesitant.

-The folks who had a right to be scared – the heroes in this story -- were the folks who ponied up their cash back in the 1990s and through the early 2000s, when gold was bouncing up and down (mostly down) in the $250 area and silver was hanging around at $4 and sometimes $5 per ounce.
-Gold priced in dollars was down 70% from its 1980 high mark, silver down 90%.
+The folks who had a right to be scared – the heroes in this story -- were the folks who ponied up their cash back in the 1990s and through the early 2000s, when Gold was bouncing up and down (mostly down) in the $250 area and silver was hanging around at $4 and sometimes $5 per ounce.
+Gold priced in dollars was down 70% from its 1980 high mark, and silver was down 90%.
 Ugly declines.

-Those buyers were following their educated instincts that an inept government was printing too much money, that truth was purposely hidden, that lies were coming fast and furiously, that rough times were on the way.
+Those buyers were following their educated instincts that an inept government was printing too much money, that truth was purposely hidden, that lies were coming fast and furiously, and that rough times were on the way.
 They stayed scared whenever their silver and gold took huge hits in dollar value several times along the way, causing them often to doubt their decisions.

-Precious metals buyers back in the 1990s felt alone with their suspicions about government and growing debt.
+Precious metals buyers back in the 1990s felt alone with their suspicions about the government and growing debt.
 They couldn't find very many others who saw things their way.
 They had summoned their courage to act, but there was no one reinforcing their decisions.
 And no one was pounding home the gold and silver story.

 Dealers Didn’t Want to Mess with Bullion Years Ago

 Making it tougher on buyers of decades past, there was no one offering easy transactions.
 In those days, the bullion counter was generally at a coin shop, with precious few of those around.
 Coin dealers made their money on expensive rare coins and hobby supplies.

 Bullion was the last thing dealers wanted to fool with because, frankly, it's a lousy markup.